 Tenant and Occupancy Management Function of Property Management

-A property can be nicely designed and in a desired area, but it will not be a profitable rental property if tenants aren't managed properly and occupancy maintained at a high level.
+A property can be nicely designed and in a desirable area, but it will not be a profitable rental property if tenants aren't managed properly and occupancy maintained at a high level.

-- good rent collection practices; What is in your lease about when rent is due, when it will be considered late, what the penalties will be and when you will take more drastic action?
+What is in your lease about when rent is due when it will be considered late, what the penalties will be and when you will take more drastic action?
 The first rule of good tenant relations and rents is to have a clear set of rules and instructions for your tenants, and then you must consistently enforce your rules.

-- regular and informative communication with tenants: From door flyers to email, it's not a probl.em to communicate with your tenants, no matter what their schedules.
+From door flyers to email, it's not a problem to communicate with your tenants, no matter what their schedules.
 Social sites are changing a lot of things, and this is one of them.
 Communicating with your tenants via Facebook, Twitter, Google+ and other social sites will strengthen your relationships.
 You may even use a Twitter account to communicate directly with them about repairs and other concerns.